epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-11-docker-slackware-slackbuild.markdown

 $ slackpkg install libffi libcroco libxml2
 {% endhighlight %}

+It is not a big deal.
+Just be brave to identify what each build need.

+#### D Package Series

-Or for the impatient, you can install <code>D Package Series</code>
+You can install <code>D Package Series</code>
 as mentioned in installation help:

 *	<http://www.slackware.com/install/softwaresets.php>